-Calculating Sample Size: The flchain data set assayed a set of already-sampled citizens of Olmstead County Minnesota from a previous study to examine Kappa/Lambda (κ/λ) rates.
-The data suggests that there may be a difference in κ/λ rates for participants with and without MGUS.
-Suppose a new study is being designed to specifically compare κ/λ rates across this stratification by sampling participants with MGUS and comparing their average κ/λ rate to a reference value.
-A previous study suggests the overall average κ/λ rate is between 0.26 and 1.65 (Singh, 2017), say 0.96, and using the flchain data set as a reference, an expected κ/λ rate for participants with MGUS is 2.35 with a standard deviation of 4.37.
-Using a significance level of 0.05 with a desired 80% power, the size of the sample of participants with MGUS can be calculated as follows:
+Calculating Sample Size: The flchain data set assayed a set of already-sampled citizens of Olmstead County, Minnesota from a previous study to examine Kappa/Lambda (κ/λ) rates.
+The data suggests that there may be a difference in κ/λ rates for participants with and without monclonal gammopathy of undetermined significance (MGUS).
+Suppose a new study is being designed to specifically compare κ/λ rates across this stratification by sampling participants with MGUS and comparing the average κ/λ rate to a reference value.
+A previous study suggested the overall average κ/λ rate is between 0.26 and 1.65 (Singh, 2017), say 0.96, and using the flchain data set as a pilot of sorts, an expected κ/λ rate for participants with MGUS is 2.35 with a standard deviation of 4.37.
+Using a significance level of 0.05 with a desired 80% power, the size of the sample of participants with MGUS required can be calculated as follows:

 Mean: 2.35